-PSN: Packet Sequence Number, a sequence number identifying a data packet.
+PSN: Packet Sequence Number, a sequence number identifying a data packet between the LOOPS Ingress and Egress.

 Sender: Original sender of a packet on an end-to-end path that includes one or more LOOPS segment(s).

 Receiver: Ultimate receiver of a packet on an end-to-end path that includes one or more LOOPS segment(s).